scientifichackers/zproc/README.md

 # ZProc - Process on steroids
-zproc is short for [Zero](http://zguide.zeromq.org/page:all#The-Zen-of-Zero) - [Process](https://docs.python.org/3.6/library/multiprocessing.html#multiprocessing.Process)
+source is short for [Zero](http://zguide.zeromq.org/page:all#The-Zen-of-Zero) - [Process](https://docs.python.org/3.6/library/multiprocessing.html#multiprocessing.Process)

-zproc aims to reduce the pain of multi-processing by
+source aims to reduce the pain of multi-processing by

 - 🌠
     - Sync-ing  application state across all processes (without shared varialbes!).